FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/symbolic_variables.md

 by using the symbolic variables in the FNAME parameter.
 This also makes it possible to only have to describe one transfer-related procedure applicable to several transfers.
-The real value of the parameter is substituted for the symbolic variable, at the time the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> command or the procedure is executed.
+The real value of the parameter is substituted for the symbolic variable, at the time the {{< TransferCFT/componentshortname  >}} command or the procedure is executed.

 <span id="Symbolic_variable_syntax"></span>